Life is extraordinary. Just when you’re starting to feel comfortable and content, you’re thrown a curve ball.

-Several minutes later, I noticed that the chickens were more pre-occupied with what they were doing.
+Several minutes later, I noticed that the chickens were more preoccupied with what they were doing.
 From where I stood, it looked as though they were each pecking at a rope.
-Still engrossed on my phone conversation, it took me a while to determine that chickens would not be pecking at a piece of rope.
+Still engrossed in my phone conversation, it took me a while to conclude that chickens would not be pecking at a piece of rope.
 It must have been a worm!
 The longest worm I had ever seen!
 My mind absorbed on the conversation as well as entranced with watching the chickens devour the worm my attention then focussed on a chicken still and lifeless on the ground.

 When the realisation came to me that the worm the chickens has been feasting on was the intestine of the other, I got off the phone to fetch Ben.
 He ran to the pen with a plank of wood to put the chicken out of its misery and I began to feel nauseous.
-I went through the motions of trying to throw up but as I hadn’t eaten any breakfast, nothing would come out.
+I went through the motions of dry reaching and as I hadn’t eaten any breakfast, nothing would come out.